Twin 'warriors' battle through first weekend after surgery

 The surgery -- which began early Thursday and ended shortly before 1 p.m.
 Friday -- took place at the Children's Hospital at Montefiore Medical Center in the Bronx.
 It was led by neurosurgeon Dr. James Goodrich, considered the leading expert on what's known as craniopagus surgery.

-The first 72 hours of recovery are most critical for long-term survival, doctors told the parents.
+The first 72 hours of recovery were most critical for long-term survival, doctors told the parents.
 Christian said the boys were stable and doing well after a weekend of challenges.

 Anias suffered a few seizures on Saturday, including one that lasted for 45 minutes, Christian said.
 The seizures have since been brought under control with the anti-seizure medicine Ativan, he said.

 Jadon has yet to move his left side.
-While that is troubling, Christian remains optimistic.
+Though that is troubling, Christian remains optimistic.
 "That's not something really worrying Dr. Goodrich right now," the father said.
 "He says that's not out of the ordinary.
 Hopefully, in time, he will start moving that side."

 Both boys have opened their eyes, although they are heavily sedated and hooked up to an array of medical equipment.
 They're too fragile for Mom and Dad to pick them up just yet.